paololibero/Numerical-Integration/README.md

  - Sympy as main library to represent and elaborate a math formula.
  - Pyplot for plotting
- - Numpy for some math fucntions
+ - Numpy for some math functions